nearform/titus/docs/devops/README.md

 # DevOps
 Deployment for Titus is a fully featured, modern, production grade experience.
 There are a number of ways to look at Titus' deployment tooling.
-For simplicity the pipeline can be broken it down into two types of deployment, Infrastructure, which is handled via [Noise]() and [Terraform]() and Services, which is handled by helm.
+For simplicity the pipeline can be broken it down into two types of deployment, Infrastructure, which is handled via [Noise](https://nearform.github.io/noise/#/) and [Terraform](https://www.terraform.io/) and Services, which is handled by helm.

 ![titus-infrastructure-pipeline](../img/titus-pipeline.svg)

 To keep concerns separated Titus (this repo) is deployed to AWS, using CircleCI.
 It's infrastructure configuration is in a repo named `titus-infra-aws` and it's service configuration is in `titus-deploy`.

 ## Setting up Infrastructure
-Titus runs on [Kubernetes]() and can be deployed to [Azure](), [AWS]().
-Low level infrastructure is managed by [Terraform](), with service level infrastructure managed by [Kubernetes]().
+Titus runs on [Kubernetes](https://kubernetes.io/) and can be deployed to [Azure](https://azure.microsoft.com), [AWS]().
+Low level infrastructure is managed by [Terraform](https://www.terraform.io/), with service level infrastructure managed by [Kubernetes](https://kubernetes.io/).

-Titus makes use of [Noise]() which is a Terraform plugin that that understands how to set up Kubernetes and deploy different types of infrastructure and service with ease.
+Titus makes use of [Noise](https://nearform.github.io/noise/#/) which is a Terraform plugin that that understands how to set up Kubernetes and deploy different types of infrastructure and service with ease.
 We wrap __Noise__ in a configuration repo, __titus-infra-*__ (where the providers name is appended to the name), which includes:

 - A configured Noise plugin via a `main.tf` file
 - Any additional terraform or other scripts custom to the deployment

 The exact nature of how to set up infrastructure varies from provider to provider, so is broken down into provider specific guides below.
 Note, you will need to be proficient with your chosen provider, and Terraform, the guides below are not suitable to learn either:

+## Setting up CI Deployment
+Services are deployed using [CircleCI](https://circleci.com) which runs [Helm](https://helm.sh/) to handle service updates to the running cluster.

+### On AWS using CircleCI

+To setup the titus deployment on an AWS environment making use of CircleCI there is several steps to run through and consider.
+The current circleci config is setup to have the team work on branches that gets commited to a master and at a code freeze the team would release tag the current master that also would be running in the dev environment.
+And that would trigger a propagation of the dev image into the production / staging environment.

-#### Howto setup the EKS environment on AWS.
+#### Howto setup the EKS environment.

 __1.__ Make sure you have your management environment setup in accordance to the Noise documnentation.
 See: [Setup Local management env](https://nearform.github.io/noise/#/setup-local/)